 - MRI Pelvis to assess the extent of local invasion (T stage)

 A multidisciplinary approach must be used in the management of anal cancer, including oncologists, general surgeons, radiologists, and specialist nurses.

-Treatment is usually external beam radiotherapy to the anal canal and inguinal lymph nodes, combined with dual-chemotherapy agents, such as mitomycin C and 5-fluorouracil.
+Chemo-radiotherapy is often the first choice treatment for anal tumours (expect from T1N0 carcinomas, whereby wide local excision surgical treatment is usually sufficient).
+Treatment is usually via external beam radiotherapy to the anal canal and inguinal lymph nodes, combined with dual-chemotherapy agents, such as mitomycin C and 5-fluorouracil.

-Surgical excision may be considered but this is usually reserved for management of advanced disease, after failure of chemoradiotherapy, or in early T1N0 carcinomas.
+Surgical excision is usually reserved for management of advanced disease, after failure of chemoradiotherapy, or in early T1N0 carcinomas.

-The majority of patients requiring surgical intervention for anal cancer will receive an abdominoperineal resection (APR), yet for some a posterior or total pelvic exenteration is required (this is often only done at specialist centres)
+The majority of patients requiring surgical intervention for anal cancer will receive an abdominoperineal resection (APR), yet for some a posterior or total pelvic exenteration is required.

-Most recurrences occur in the first 3 years.
-After remission, patients should be reviewed every 3–6 months for a period of 2 years, and 6–12 monthly until 5 years.
-Patients tend to relapse locally and regionally rather than metastasise.
+Patients should be reviewed every 3–6 months for a period of 2 years, before having reviews spaced out further.
+Most recurrences occur in the first 3 years following surgery and will tend to relapse locally and regionally rather than have spread distant.

 |Tumour Stage||5 Year Survival (%)|